openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### A Set of Static Configuration Value Defined in This Specification

-When the RP does not have the means to perform dynamic discovery and is not aware of any profiles, the following static configuration values can be used:
+When the RP does not have the means to perform dynamic discovery and is not using any of the profiles listed above, the following static configuration values can be used:

 - "authorization_endpoint" is "openid://idtoken"
 - "response_types_supported" is "id_token"